Posted by Geoff on Jul 24, 2016 in Insurance | 0 comments

 After determining a rate, parents must seek court approval of the agreement.
 During this stage, a judge must find that it is in accordance with state regulations.
 In some cases, if the paying party fails to meet their responsibilities, they can be held legally accountable.

-The website of Arenson & Maas family lawyers cites the logistical and emotional struggles of going through a divorce.
+The website of Arenson Law Group, PC family lawyers cites the logistical and emotional struggles of going through a divorce.
+The divorce process can be extremely stressful and energy draining.
 Furthermore, when dealing with complicated matters such as child support, navigating the legal web of information and regulations can be difficult.
 Contacting a family attorney can ensure your interests are reflected in your child support agreement.

 Posted by Geoff on May 2, 2015 in Hair | 0 comments